dcrreynolds/dcrreynolds/README.md

     <img src="../main/Media/Trex.jpg" width="475" height="315" />
 </div>

 I joined Microsoft as a Consultant in early 2013.
 With a developer background who primarily used Linux, my first project was to use [SCCM](https://docs.microsoft.com/en-us/mem/configmgr/core/understand/what-happened-to-sccm) to migrate a medium sized bank from Windows XP to Windows 7, a natural next step… In reality it was an amazing move.
-Due to this project and a few other Windows deployment projects I learned a ton about Infrastructure.
+Due to this project and a few other Windows deployment projects, I learned a ton about Infrastructure.

 With my dev background and new infra knowledge I combined the 2 and started working with [PowerShell Desired State Configuration](https://docs.microsoft.com/en-us/powershell/dsc/getting-started/winGettingStarted?view=dsc-1.1).
 I added the original SqlScript resource, which to date, is the [highest number of issues ever opened for a commit I have made](https://github.com/dsccommunity/SqlServerDsc/issues?q=is%3Aissue+SqlScript).
 It makes me proud.